dottxt-ai/outlines/docs/welcome.md

 ## What models do you support?

-We support Openai, but the true power of Outlines〰 is unleashed with Open Source models available via the Transformers, llama.cpp, exllama2 and mamba_ssm libraries.
+We support [Openai](reference/models/openai.md), but the true power of Outlines〰 is unleashed with Open Source models available via the [transformers](reference/models/transformers.md), [llama.cpp](reference/models/transformers.md), [exllama2](reference/models/exllama2.md) and [mamba_ssm](reference/models/mamba.md) libraries.
 If you want to build and maintain an integration with another library, [get in touch][discord].

 ## What are the main features?